 By default, the app plots the decomposition levels as functions of sample index.
 To plot with respect to time, you can set a sample rate or sample period using the app.

-To decompose more than one signal simultaneously, you can run multiple instances of the Signal Multiresolution Analyzer app.
+To decompose more than one signal simultaneously, run multiple instances of the Signal Multiresolution Analyzer app.

 For the MODWT and TQWT decomposition methods, the script generated by the Signal Multiresolution Analyzer app supports